 About the Organization

 Tufts 1+4 Fellows will begin their preparation remotely through Global Citizen Year’s summer campaign, which will include language training and readings about India.
 Fellows will then attend the Tufts 1+4 Orientation on the Tufts campus before traveling to California in late August for Global Citizen Year’s Pre-Departure Training program.
 After arriving in India in early September, service will begin with a multi-week, in-country orientation that features intensive language study, workshops, and training.
 Full-time service placements will run until the beginning of April, after which fellows will participate in both in-country and California-based Re-Entry Training.
-Fellows will return home in mid-April, and will participate in the Tufts Post-Service Retreat as Tufts students in Fall 2020.
+Fellows will return home in mid-April, and will participate in the Tufts Post-Service Retreat as Tufts students in September.

 Please note, students who are under 18 at the time of visa application will likely be ineligible to join the India program due to visa guidelines established by the Indian government.
 Please don't hesitate to contact us with any questions about this requirement.

 English is commonly used in India, however fellows will still have the opportunity to learn a foreign language through this program.
-Fellows will participate in a pre-departure language program to achieve a minimum proficiency in Hindi or Telugu and will receive additional language training in-country, including intensive language classes during orientation and ongoing weekly classes for the duration of the program.
+Fellows will participate in a pre-departure language program to achieve a minimum proficiency in Hindi and will receive additional language training in-country, including intensive language classes during orientation and ongoing weekly classes for the duration of the program.

 Housing and Meals

 During service in India, fellows primarily live in a homestay with a local family that also provides meals.
 Living with a host family offers an immersive opportunity to experience the culture of your new community and to build relationships with local residents.
 Host families are carefully selected to ensure the safety and comfort of fellows, who will have a private room within the home.
 During Global Citizen Year training and other group activities, fellows may stay in dormitories, hotel rooms, retreat centers, or with host families.